PrincetonUniversity/job_defense_shield/docs/index.md

 # Defend the Hardware

-**Job Defense Shield** is a software tool for sending automated email alerts to HPC users and for creating reports for system administrators.
+Job Defense Shield is a software tool for identifying and reducing instances of underutilization by the users of high-performance computing systems.
+The software sends automated email alerts to users and generates reports for system administrators.
 It is a component of the [Jobstats](https://github.com/PrincetonUniversity/jobstats) job monitoring platform.

-Automated email alerts to users are available for these cases:
+Most popular feature:

-- Automatically cancel jobs at 0% GPU utilization
+- **automatically cancel GPU jobs at 0% utilization**

-- CPU jobs with 0% utilization
+Automated email alerts and reports are available for:

-- Top users with low mean CPU or GPU efficiency
+- low GPU utilization
-- Jobs that allocate excess CPU memory
-- Jobs that allocate too many CPU-cores per GPU
+- too many allocated CPU-cores per GPU
-- Jobs that allocate too much CPU memory per GPU
+- too much allocated CPU memory per GPU
-- Serial jobs that allocate multiple CPU-cores
+- GPU model was too powerful (i.e., use MIG instead)
+- multinode GPU fragmentation
-- Users that routinely run with excessive time limits
+- excesssive run time limits for CPU/GPU jobs
-- Jobs that could have used a smaller number of nodes
-- Jobs that could have used less powerful GPUs
-- Jobs thar ran on specialized nodes but did not need to

-All of the instances in the list above can be formulated as a report for system administrators.
-The most popular reports for system administrators are:

-- A list of users with the most GPU-hours at 0% utilization
-- A list of the top users with low CPU/GPU utilization
-- A list of users that are over-allocating the most CPU memory
+- over-allocating CPU memory

-The Python code is written using object-oriented programming techniques which makes it easy to create new alerts and reports.
+- low CPU utilization
+- serial jobs allocating multiple CPU-cores
+- multinode CPU fragmentation

 ## Example Reports